 The Bank has committed to invest \$500,000 into Route 2 Capital Partners, a Small Business Investment Company ("SBIC").
 SBIC's are privately owned and managed investments funds that are licensed and regulated by the Small Business Administration ("SBA"), to make investment in qualifying small business, as defined by SBA regulations.
-At December 31, 2023 and 2022, the Bank had investments in this SBIC totaling \$365,000 and \$335,000, respectively.
+At both December 31, 2024 and 2023, the Bank had an investment in this SBIC totaling \$365,000.